 Director of Sustainable Resource Management at Department of Agriculture: Western Cape.

-Johnson-Bell has been a wine writer, author, jury member, speaker and consultant for 25 years.
-She is presently the CEO of the Wine and Climate Change Institute in Oxford.
+Wine writer, author, jury member, speaker and consultant for 25 years.
+CEO of the Wine and Climate Change Institute in Oxford.

-After graduating in 1985 in Madrid as Technical Specialist Oenology and Viticulture, Jaume Gramona finished his Diplome National Oenologie in 1987 and became Technical Director in Gramona, taking over as CEO in 1995.
+Graduated in 1985 in Madrid as Technical Specialist Oenology and Viticulture, finished his Diplome National Oenologie in 1987 and became Technical Director in Gramona, taking over as CEO in 1995.

 Professor of Ecosystem Ecology at Universidad Austral de Chile.
-As the founder and director of the Wine Climate Change and Biodiversity Program of Chile she engages the wine industry in the conservation of the Chilean Mediterranean Ecosystem essential for the provision of ecosystem services that sustain production, wine quality and communities.
+Founder and Director of the Wine Climate Change and Biodiversity Program of Chile

 Joined Bollinger in 2003 as Assistant Production Manager, before becoming successively Vineyard and Sourcing Manager, then Technical Director.